StrangeRanger/identify-root-user-logins/RLSpy/README.md

 Other Notes:
 - By default, the auth.log will be scanned up to 7 days worth of logs.
 If you wish to change the number of days, change teh value of N in the script.

+This program only works on Linux based systems.
+Current Distros That The Program Works On:
+- Ubuntu: Works
+- Debian: Unkown
+- CentOS: Unkown
+- Mint: Unkown
+- Arch: Unkown
+- Fedora: unkown
+- ...